New to Hockey? No Problem!

 The basic difference is the age and skill of each level.
-Evanston Hockey runs the 8U house program while the Evanston Jr. Wildkits manage the 8U travel program, which gives 8U players the chance to play full-ice games.
-Click here to learn more.
+Evanston Hockey runs the 8U house program where players play 3V3 in-house games while the Evanston Jr. Wildkits manage the 8U travel program, which gives 8U players the chance to play full-ice games.

 How are teams formed?

 For our 8U house players, every effort is made to create competitively balanced teams, as mandated by the local league.
 Our 8U travel players try out for a team, which is formed based on skill level.
-Little Kits are divided each week into teams to play each other.
+Little Kits and Big Kits are divided each week into teams to play each other.